Sexual and reproductive health: Adolescent health

 Adolescent health creates a major global burden and has a great deal of additional and diverse complications compared to adult reproductive health such as early pregnancy and parenting issues, difficulties accessing contraception and safe abortions, lack of healthcare access, and high rates of HIV, sexually transmitted infections and mental health issues.
 Each of those can be affected by outside political, economic and socio-cultural influences.
 For most adolescent females, they have yet to complete their body growth trajectories, therefore adding a pregnancy exposes them to a predisposition to complications.
 These complications range from anemia, malaria, HIV and other STIs, postpartum bleeding and other postpartum complications, mental health disorders such as depression and suicidal thoughts or attempts.
 In 2016, adolescent birth rates between the ages of 15-19 was 45 per 1000.
 In 2014, 1 in 3 experienced sexual violence, and there more than 1.2 million deaths.
 The top three leading causes of death in females between the ages of 15-19 are maternal conditions 10.1%, self-harm 9.6%, and road conditions 6.1%.

 The causes of teenage pregnancy are vast and diverse.
 In developing countries, young women are pressured to marry for different reasons.
-One reason is to bear children to help with work, another on a dowry system to increase the families income, another is due to prearranged marriages.
+One reason is to bear children to help with work, another on a dowry system to increase the family's income, another is due to prearranged marriages.
 These reasons tie back to the financial needs of girls' families, cultural norms, religious beliefs, and external conflicts.

 Adolescent pregnancy, especially in developing countries, carries increased health risks, and contributes to maintaining the cycle of poverty.
+This itself is part of a larger pattern of the inter-generational transmission of the risks associated with poverty and adolescent pregnancy.
 The availability and type of sex education for teenagers varies in different parts of the world.
-LGBT teens may develop additional problems if they live in places where homosexual activity is socially disapproved or illegal; in extreme cases, there can be depression, social isolation, and even suicide among LGBT youth.
+Teens that are self-identified as non-heterosexual may develop additional problems if they live in places where homosexual activity is socially disapproved or even illegal; in extreme cases, there can be depression, social isolation, and even suicide among LGBT youth.